-First of all huge thanks to our main event sponsors –Caithness Collection, The Comm Bar, Dounreay Communities Fund and the Highland Council – without them this event would not be possible.
+First of all huge thanks to our main event sponsors –Caithness Collection, Big Lottery Fund, The Comm Bar, Dounreay Communities Fund and the Highland Council – without them this event would not be possible.

 The Caithness Collection Scottish National Surfing Championships 2018 took place over Easter Weekend in Caithness.
 The early rounds of the event commenced on Saturday the 31st of March at Sinclairs Bay in some fun beachbreak peaks and continued onto Sunday where the Bodyboard, Juniors and Longboard divisions were wrapped up.
 The Open Men, Open Women and Masters were finished on Monday the 2nd of April at Thurso-East.